1 Introduction

 The interviews were conducted in Swedish, audio-recorded and transcribed by the researcher.
 The quotes in this article were later translated into English and written up orthographically using transcription labels (cf. Appendix) inspired by a simplified overview of the HIAT conventions in English (Schmidt 2008).
 The translations posed a challenge, especially when it comes to everyday and metaphorical language (cf. Yunus/Hartman/Lucassen/Barton/Russell/Altun/Sturgiss 2022: 4), since compromises had to be made regarding both faithfulness to the Swedish original and readability and accessibility of the final report (cf. Nikander 2008: 226).
 The translations of the quoted parts were therefore assessed by a native speaker of English with a solid knowledge of colloquial Swedish, with the aim of preserving the conversational style of the Swedish original (cf. Aronsson/Cederborg 1997: 85) without risking the intelligibility in English.
 An overview of question types and examples of answers are presented in Table 3.

-Type of question Question asked
+Type of question | Question asked [(+) = follow-up question] |

-Example of answers provided
+Example of answers provided |

-Explicit question about the relation to English/other languages One theory is that it is the English sentence structure that has an impact on our students.
-What do you think about this theory?
+One theory is that it is the English sentence structure that has an impact on our students.
+What do you think about this theory? (+) Do you think German teacher colleagues might have a different view? |

-“And especially with English […] Because the funny thing is that […] English affects them more than Swedish does ((laughing))”
+“Oh yes, it is [because of] English.
+Definitely.
+I am convinced of that.
+Without any doubts” “I guess they think the same, because many students have so much contact with English” “And especially with English […] Because the funny thing is that […] English affects them more than Swedish does ((laughing))” |

-Do you think we can raise our students’ awareness of the V2 phenomenon if we also show them examples from other languages?
-“But then there are some [teachers] who think we should not expose [students] to incorrectness.
+Do you think we can raise our students’ awareness of the V2 phenomenon if we also show them examples from other languages? | “But then there are some [teachers] who think we should not expose [students] to incorrectness.
 I mean, it’s not incorrect in English here, but the question is if we maybe complicate things if we show it in written form too.
-I don’t really know.”
+I don’t really know.” | |

-Question about syntax teaching in general where references to English seemed likely to occur (with implicit expectation from the interviewer) Have you noticed that your students make syntax errors in German?
+Question about syntax teaching in general where references to English seemed likely to occur (with implicit expectation from the interviewer) | Have you noticed that your students make syntax errors in German? (+) Prompting the incorrect sentence “und dann ich spiele Fußball” |

-“Well, the thing is that English comes through.
+“((smiling)) Oh yes, it is this, a bit of this English, English word order.
+That they, ahh, you know what I mean” “Well, the thing is that English comes through.
 And that is very interesting.
-That you don’t depart from the Swedish, but the English word order”
+That you don’t depart from the Swedish, but the English word order” |

-(+) What do you think of this type of error?
-“It is kind of sad in a way.
-I think that [the students] should be made more aware of this”
+(+) What do you think of this type of error? | “It is kind of sad in a way.
+I think that [the students] should be made more aware of this” “It sounds a bit odd.
+And I still think it _is_ odd” |

-(+) What do you think is the main reason for it to occur?
-“And I believe it comes from English and having learned it that way when one learned English.
+(+) What do you think is the main reason for it to occur? | “And I believe it comes from English and having learned it that way when one learned English.
 Although you learn lots of English outside school as well.
-So, I think this is having an impact actually”
+So, I think this is having an impact actually” |

 The second data set consists of 12 lesson observations documented as ethnographic fieldnotes (Walford 2009: 117–120), mainly as bullet points, written down by the researcher from a position at the very back of the classroom.
 For ethical and practical reasons, no recording was done in the classroom, which poses challenges since it is impossible for the observer to catch everything that happens in the room and there is no recording of the events to review afterwards.
 However, since the lessons were typically no longer than 50 minutes and the researcher was familiar with the context, content and materials used, it was a manageable task to collect relevant qualitative data under these circumstances.
 Some photos were taken of the whiteboard and artefacts used and these were later added to the fieldnote documents and grouped with the corresponding event that was observed.
 This helped recognizing and remembering the context and was a useful supplement to the notes written down under time constraints by a single researcher.
 Added to the fieldnotes are also summaries of the teachers’ oral accounts and evaluations shared with the researcher immediately after each lesson (see Table 1).